-In setting the 2018/19 budget there was still uncertainty about the ongoing impact on income streams such as car park income, council tax collection and planning fees, as a result of this uncertainty and any impact from BREXIT.
+In setting the 2019/20 budget there was still uncertainty about the ongoing impact on income streams such as car park income, council tax collection and planning fees, as a result of this uncertainty and any impact from leaving the European Union.
+In February 2019 there was no indication of Covid-19 pandemic.
 The income received from fees and charges is very much dependent on the disposable income of individuals and therefore remains an area of concern which will be closely monitored.